-In an MS-UK survey, 80% of people said they experience fatigue.
-80% answered yes, 17% answered sometimes and 3% answered no.
+In a MS-UK survey, when asked whether they experience fatigue, 80 per cent answered yes, 17 per cent answered sometimes and 3 per cent answered no.

 What is fatigue?

 It is a symptom that people find difficult to explain.
 It isn’t like the general feeling of being tired – it is an overwhelming feeling of exhaustion.
 It can interfere with day-to-day activities and can prevent someone from doing or completing tasks.